On common fundamental domains: Lattices

 \begin{remark} When $G$ and $\Gamma$ are given, $\Gamma$ discrete in $G$, there might be no measurable subset $\Omega\subset G$ which satisfies \eqref{eqj3} and \eqref{eqj4}.
 To see this, take $G=\br$, $\Gamma=\mathbb Q$.
 In this case, it is known that a measurable fundamental domain does not exist. \end{remark}

 \begin{remark} The quotients we build starting with the Heisenberg group $G = H(\br)$ are examples of nilmanifolds.
-Details: A compact nilmanifold is a compact Riemannian manifold which is locally isometric to a nilpotent Lie group with left-invariant metric.
-These spaces are constructed as follows: Take a simply connected nilpotent Lie group $G$ which admits a lattice.
-It is well known that a nilpotent Lie group admits a lattice if and only if its Lie algebra admits a basis with rational structure constants: This is Malcev's criterion \cite{Mal55}.
+Specifically, a compact nilmanifold is a compact Riemannian manifold which is locally isometric to a nilpotent Lie group with left-invariant metric.
+These spaces are constructed as follows: take a simply connected nilpotent Lie group $G$ which admits a lattice.
+It is well known that a nilpotent Lie group admits a lattice if and only if its Lie algebra admits a basis with rational structure constants: this is Malcev's criterion \cite{Mal55}.
 Then a lattice in the Lie algebra gives rise to a discrete subgroup $\Gamma$.
 We endow $G$ with a left-invariant (Riemannian) metric.
 Now $\Gamma$ can be viewed as a discrete group of isometries acting on $G$ by left multiplication, since we endowed $G$ with a left-invariant metric, defined directly from the Lie algebra.
-Via translations in $G$, we see that the tangent space at every point $g$ in $G$ is isomorphic to the Lie algebra. \end{remark} \begin{lemma} Let $G$ and $\Gamma$ be as stated above.
-Then $\Gamma$ is a left-lattice in $G$ iff it is a right-lattice in $G$; in this case the two numbers in ($a_2$) and ($b_2$) coincide.
+Via translations in $G$, we see that the tangent space at every point $g$ in $G$ is isomorphic to the Lie algebra. \end{remark} \begin{lemma} Let $G$ be a locally compact unimodular group with fixed Haar measure $m$.
+Let $\Gamma$ be some discrete countable subgroup of $G$.
+Then $\Gamma$ is a left-lattice in $G$ iff it is a right-lattice in $G$; in this case $m_r(\Gamma\backslash G)=m_r(G/\Gamma)$.
 If $\Omega$ is any fundamental domain for $\Gamma$ on the left, then

 \end{lemma}

 \begin{proof} The first part of the lemma is immediate, just apply the map $g\mapsto g^{-1}$.